kevinlopci/s3-cicd/README.md

 AWS_ACCESS_KEY_ID: Your IAM user's access key
 AWS_SECRET_ACCESS_KEY: Your IAM user's secret key
 S3_BUCKET_NAME: Your S3 bucket name
-5-Create a new file with the path .github/workflows/deploy-to-s3.yml 6-Commit the changes
+5-Create a new file with the path .github/workflows/deploy-to-s3.yml 6-Paste the following code in order to deploy. [`deploymentcodeforS3.txt`](./deploymentcodeforS3.txt) 7-Commit the changes
-7-After commiting go to the actions tab of your repository.
+8-After commiting go to the actions tab of your repository.
 There you should see any errors and the proccess.
-8-You can view this in the actions tab of your repository.
+9-You can view this in the actions tab of your repository.